Skipp Anderson trial: Crown continues building case arguing sex was not consensual - Saskatoon | Globalnews.ca

 Day three of the sexual assault trial for Skipp Anderson, the owner of Pink Lounge & Nightclub, got off to a rocky start.

 Anderson, 40, testified on Tuesday in his own defence.
-Cross examination was reserved for Wednesday with justice Ronald Mills instructing Anderson not to speak to anyone about the trial prior to his testimony continuing and concluding on Wednesday.
+Cross-examination was reserved for Wednesday with the judge, Ronald Mills, instructing Anderson not to speak to anyone about the trial prior to his testimony continuing and concluding on Wednesday.

 READ MORE: Owner of Pink Lounge & Nightclub testifies at own trial, says sex was consensual

-On Wednesday morning, court heard Anderson spoke on the phone about the trial to friend and fellow defense witness Derek Caplett on Tuesday evening.
+On Wednesday morning, court heard Anderson spoke on the phone Tuesday evening about the trial to friend and fellow defense witness Derek Caplett.
 That set the tone for a feisty day of court with a number of objections and a lot of drama between Crown prosecutor Tamara Rock and the accused.

 Anderson testified on Tuesday that the complainant, a 22-year-old man who cannot be named, initiated sex with him and assumed a position on top of him.